Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 ## Second Iteration: fixing our definitions

-We begin by renaming the `VestingContract` object into `VestingContractHeader`, removing the schedules from it :
+We begin by renaming the `VestingContract` object into `VestingContractHeader`, removing the schedules from it:

 ```rust
 #[derive(Clone, Copy, Zeroable, Pod)]